 In situations like this, my first thought is always pork tenderloin.
 Pork tenderloin is lean, easy and fast to prepare.
 It works equally for elegant or casual dinners and lends itself to a variety of fabulous sauces.
 It was also the perfect opportunity to introduce my new sauce recipe.

-Easy Sauce – Blackberries, Wine and Jam
+Easy Sauce – Blackberries, Wine, Jam & Vinegar

 For the fruit spread, I use a high quality, lower sugar jam.
 I love the jams from Mountain Fruit in Chico, California.
 Their jams explode with pure fruit flavor and are lower in added sugar than many others.
 For wine, I used Merlot in this recipe, but other red wines will work.